ventz/openconnect-gui-menu-bar/README.md

-### OpenConnect - OS X GUI Menu Bar for connecting/disconnecting
+### OpenConnect - OS X/Mac OS GUI Menu Bar for connecting/disconnecting

 # What is this?

-An easy way to get OpenConnect VPN to have an OS X Menu Bar GUI for:
+An easy way to get OpenConnect VPN to have an OS X/Mac OS Menu Bar GUI for:
 * quick connecting
 * quick disconnect
 * status changes (icon)